|

 type of user, and you like to install many applications from different

-may be as seamless as it was with earlier operating systems.
+usage may be as seamless as it was with earlier operating systems.

 But as